dhianharyono/dhianharyono/README.md

 ### Hi!
 I'm Dhian. 👋

-- Currently Front-End Developer at Telkom Indonesia
+- :office: I'm currently Front-End Developer at Telkom Indonesia

-- I'm currently learning deep about React.js, Javascript, and many more...
+- :banana: Learning deep about React.js, Javascript, and many more...

-- When not coding I'm probably designing and traveling
+- :surfer: When not coding I'm probably designing and traveling

-- Feel free to stalk me on [Twitter](https://twitter.com/dhianharyonoo) or [LinkedIn](www.linkedin.com/in/dhian-haryono)
+- :bath: Feel free to stalk me on [Twitter](https://twitter.com/dhianharyonoo) or [LinkedIn](www.linkedin.com/in/dhian-haryono)

 Baa Byee